Student Managed Investment Fund

 How it works

+The SMIF is a course available only to undergraduate students.
 Unlike a typical course, students must apply for a seat in SMIF.
 Competition is fierce; only about a third of students who apply are accepted, with all decisions being made by the student leadership, which evaluates résumés and conducts interviews before selecting new members.
 In the first semester, you’ll work as an analyst, identifying opportunities, doing due diligence, assessing risk and pitching to your peers.
 You’ll have the opportunity to pursue a leadership role in your second semester, running the risk, quant, modeling or portfolio allocation teams — or even working as head of SMIF.

 At SMIF, High Stakes, but High Rewards